AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/revised-patches-for-google-maps-access-loss-on-all-adobe-commerce-versions.md

 <u> Actual result:</u>

-When dropping Map Content block from **[!DNL PageBuilder]** menu to page, *"Sorry!
-Something went wrong"* an error message is displayed.
+When dropping the Map Content Block from **[!DNL PageBuilder]** menu to the page, an error message such as *"Sorry!
+Something went wrong"* is displayed.

 ## Solution